05 Jul The definitive Marvel Cinematic Universe ranking countdown – From ‘Iron Man’ to ‘Spider-Man: Far From Home’

-Marvel’s cinematic universe (the Paramount/Disney one, not the three or four other ones that each vie for their own piece of the pie) is truly one of the greatest modern-day achievements in film.
-The movies have all dominated the box-office, albeit to varying degrees, and the Marvel characters have established enormous pop culture relevance, in a world formerly occupied by their DC rivals.
+The Marvel Cinematic Universe is truly one of the greatest modern-day achievements in blockbuster cinema entertainment.
+The 23 films have all dominated the box-office, albeit to varying degrees, and the Marvel characters have established enormous pop culture relevance, in a world formerly occupied by their DC rivals.

-Think back to just a few years ago, and it was all about Batman and Superman.
+Think back to just a decade ago, and it was all about Batman and Superman.
 Nowadays, Iron Man and his fellow Avengers have completely taken over.
-Sure, Warner Bros. have been striving to change that for the past few years, but Marvel still rules the roost.
-Cry all you want, DC fanboys.
-You know it’s true.
+Sure, Warner Bros. has been desperately striving to change that for the past few years.
+Wonder Woman and Aquaman have now inherited the DC mantle, and the results are improving.
+For now, Marvel still rules the roost.

-With the release of Marvel’s epic undertaking Avengers: Infinity War, now seems the perfect time to look back on the decade-long franchise, and attempt to rank them in some sort of best-to-worst order.
-I preface this countdown by saying that, at least so far, Marvel has not made a necessarily “bad film,” per se.
-But you can’t deny some have soared just that little bit higher than the others.
+With the release of Marvel’s epic undertaking Avengers: Endgame, now seems the perfect time to look back on the decade-long franchise, and attempt to rank them in some sort of best-to-worst order.
+I preface this countdown by saying that Marvel has not made a necessarily “bad film,” per se.
+But you can’t deny some have soared just that little bit higher than others.

-So without further ado, here is The Jam Report’s definitive countdown of the films of Marvel’s cinematic universe.
+So without further ado, here is The Jam Report’s definitive countdown of the films of the Marvel Cinematic Universe.

-UPDATE – Ant-Man and the Wasp now added!
+UPDATE – Spider-Man: Far From Home now added!

 Robert Downey Jr is still great, but he takes a huge backseat to the overstuffed storyline surrounding Tony Stark/Iron Man.
 Ultimately, the best part of this film is the introduction of Scarlett Johannson as Black Widow, who steals the whole thing, even with a sadly underdeveloped character, for now.
 Oh, and Thor’s hammer making an appearance after the credits.

 It seems rather unfair to include The Incredible Hulk in this countdown.
 The film was produced before the cinematic universe really knew where it was going.
-This entry barely connects to the rest of the franchise, unlike the other chapters do.
+This entry barely connects to the rest of the franchise, unlike the other chapters.
 Yet, even as a stand-alone, it doesn’t really work.
+At all.

-After the intense criticism of Ang Lee’s emotionally-wrought but blockbuster-light Hulk in 2003, director Louis Letterier cranks the action right up but somehow giving us something completely dull and genuinely boring.
-Edward Norton does his utmost, giving far more than Eric Bana could, but it’s not enough to save the film.
+After the intense criticism of Ang Lee’s emotionally-wrought but blockbuster-light Hulk in 2003, director Louis Leterrier cranks the action right up but somehow offers up something completely dull and genuinely boring.
+Edward Norton does his utmost, giving far more than Eric Bana could, but it’s still not enough to save the film.

-After two solo adventures, it’s clear Hulk is a great side character, but can’t carry a film on his own.
-Maybe Mark Ruffalo can work out how it can be done.
+After two solo adventures, it’s clear Hulk is a phenomenal side character, but can’t carry a film on his own.
+Maybe Mark Ruffalo will work out how it can be done someday.
 Bonus points for its great post-credits scene, with Tony Stark uttering the tantalising line – “What if I told you we were putting a team together?”

 The most paint-by-the-numbers, formulaic piece of cinema in the MCU.
 There’s barely anything remarkable or memorable about Thor: The Dark World.
 It’s easily one of Marvel’s biggest disappointments, considering the stellar debut chapter.
 I must admit to being completely taken by this film, at the time.
 But after a re-watch, I’m at a loss to understand what I was thinking.